OrangeJellyfishCHEN/PoolBall3/CodeBase/readme.txt

 - Friction must be value between 0 - 1 (not inclusive).
 [Would reccomend switching between 0.95, 0.9, 0.85 to see changes].
 - Ball X and Y positions must be within the size of the table width and length, including the ball radius (10).
 - Ball colours must be Paint string values as expected.

+# Switch Difficult Level
+- Press A to set difficult level to easy (default level is easy/can change default level by args)
+- Press B to set difficult level to normal
+- Press C to set difficult level to hard

+# Timer
+- When win the timer will disappear